achapin/wastelandworkshop/README.md

 # Wasteland Workshop
-A skirmish squad builder for Fallout Wasteland Warfare Usable at https://achapin.github.io/wastelandworkshop/
+A squad builder for Fallout Wasteland Warfare
+Usable at https://achapin.github.io/wastelandworkshop/

 # TODO (In no particular order)
+* Tag-Limited equipment (dog/robot/super mutant/etc only)
+* Tag-filtered equipment (not usable by dog, etc)
 * Un-equipping a weapon should reset the mod dropdown
 * Make UI prettier
 * Printable lists